intmus/inttheory19-20/_09-non-chord-tones/a1-nonchordtones.md

     - Passing tones can be either ascending or descending.
     - Neighbor tones can be either upper or lower.

 **We will use the following simple progression as a template for demonstrating non-chord tones.
-Start by providing Roman numerals and leadsheet symbols.**
+Start by creating a Roman numeral analysis with leadsheet symbols.**

 {% capture ex1 %}X:1
 T:A simple phrase